bsstahl/CognitiveInheritance/Posts/A-Software-Developers-View-of-Dynamic-Programming.md

 #### Continue the Conversation

 I am happy to answer questions or discuss this further.
 Ping me on Twitter {TwitterLink} with your comments or questions.
 I'd love to hear from you.
-I am also available to deliver a talk to your conference or user group on [this or other topics]({PathToRoot}/Pages/Speaking-Engagements.html).
-You can [contact me here]({PathToRoot}/contact.html).
+I am also available to deliver a talk to your conference or user group on {PageLink:Speaking-Engagements|this or other topics}.
+You can {ContactPageLink:contact me here}.

 ##### Footnotes